 Cost Estimate: \$2,800 Account 106.5214 Public Works Other Contracted Services Completion Date: February 28, 2021 Responsible Party: Public Works Submitted By: Donnie Scharff, Director of Public Works 2.
-Install Marquee Sign on Roe Boulevard in Vicinity of 56th Street Justification:
+Install Marquee Signs on Roe Boulevard, one in the Vicinity of 56th Street and one north of 48th Street.
+Justification:

 As we look toward a revamped Roe Boulevard with the Roe 2020 project, it would look out of place to continue to use printed signs that consistently sag, become weathered, and otherwise distract from the character of the corridor.
 In order to maintain the ability to inform residents of upcoming events, while also improving the character and branding of the community, Roeland Park should install a marquee sign in the median of Roe Boulevard at or near 56th - 57th street.
 The sign could be changeable letter or designed to allow banners/signs to fit inside and therefore be protected from the elements.
+Estimate cost is \$15,000.